 Blocking a Vendor from Using the Store

-To be able to login to the Vendor area and use its features, a vendor needs to have the status Enabled.
-This status is set in the vendor’s profile.
+To log in to the Vendor area and use its features, a vendor needs to have the status Enabled.
+This status is set in the vendor's profile.
 If the store administrator requires to block a vendor from using the store, they need to reset this status to Disabled.

-If a vendor with the status Disabled attempts to log in, they get the error “Error: Invalid login or password”.
-If they are already logged in and using the store when the administrator disables their account, their user session is terminated, the vendor gets logged out and cannot log back in again.
-Any mention of their account and business is removed from the storefront, including the vendor page and any products that belong to this vendor.
-If anyone attempts to access a page associated with this vendor or their products via a previously bookmarked link, they get the message “Аccess denied (Unfortunately, you don’t have permissions to access this page.
-Please contact the administrator)”.
+If a vendor with the Disabled status attempts to log in, they get "Error: Invalid login or password."
+If they are already logged in and using the store when the administrator disables their account, their user session is terminated, and the vendor gets logged out and cannot log back in again.
+All vendor-related information is removed from the storefront, including the account, the vendor page, and any products they own.
+Anyone who attempts to access the vendor page or their products via a previously bookmarked link gets the message "Аccess denied (Unfortunately, you don't have permission to access this page.
+Please contact the administrator)".

 After blocking a vendor, the store administrator can re-enable them to access their vendor area by changing their status to Enabled.

-If the store administrator needs to access the Vendor area of a vendor (for example, to see what information is available to the vendor, to help the vendor with a certain task, or to investigate some kind of problem), they can sign in to that Vendor area using the “Log in as this vendor” feature (available via the Profile actions selector in the vendor’s profile):
+There can be cases when the store administrator needs to access the Vendor area of a vendor (for example, to see what information is available to the vendor, to help the vendor with a specific task, or to investigate some problem).
+To sign in to that Vendor area, use the "Log in as this vendor" feature (available via the Profile actions selector in the vendor's profile):

-Since vendor users are, technically, administrators with limited access, “Log in as this vendor” works the same way as the “Log in as this admin” feature: the Vendor area of the selected vendor is opened in a new browser tab; on that tab, the administrator is signed into the Vendor area as the vendor they have selected:
+Vendor users are, technically, administrators with limited access.
+Hence, "Login as this vendor" works the same way as the "Login as this admin" feature.
+The Vendor area of the selected vendor is opened in a new browser tab; on that tab, the administrator is signed into the Vendor area as the vendor they have chosen:

-The user session which the administrator was using gets terminated.
+The current admin's user session gets terminated.
 To quit using the Vendor area as a vendor, the administrator needs to sign out.

 Converting Existing Customers to Vendors